skwp/dotfiles/README.md

 ### Adding your own vim plugins

-YADR comes with a dead simple plugin manager that just uses git submodules, without any fancy config files.
+YADR comes with a dead simple plugin manager that just uses vundles and submodules, without any fancy config files.

+Add a plugin

     yav -u https://github.com/airblade/vim-rooter

-Delete a plugin (Coming Soon)
+Delete a plugin

-   ydv -p airblade-vim-rooter
+    ydv -u airblade/vim-rooter

-The aliases (yav=yadr vim-add-plugin) and (yuv=yadr vim-update-all-plugins) live in the aliases file.
+The aliases (yav=yadr vim-add-plugin), (ydp=yadr vim-delete-plugin) and (yuv=yadr vim-update-all-plugins) live in the aliases file.
 You can then commit the change.
 It's good to have your own fork of this project to do that.